avh4/elm-testable/README.md

 ## Testing Ports

-You can also test that an outgoing port was called, by wrapping your ports using `Testable.Ports.wrap`, like this:
+You can also test that an outgoing port was called, by wrapping your ports with `Testable.Cmd.wrap`, like this:

 ```diff
 diff --git b/examples/Spelling.elm a/examples/Spelling.elm